Working with Angular FormArray

 }

 Save the above changes and refresh the application.
-On load you'll be able to see a default product entry in products.
+On load, you'll be able to see a default product entry in products.

-First you need to add the required validators while creating a new product form group inside the addProduct method.
+Let's have a look at how to validate the form array controls and show error messages.
+You need to add the required validators while creating a new product form group inside the addProduct method.

 addProduct(name = "", desc = ""){